 Only about ten friends had purchased the eBook in the first month, and I realized where I’d gone wrong.

 I’d been too focused on the book itself.
 I was proofreading my novel twice, if not, three times because I’d set that as my priority.
 The editing and formatting had needed attention, whereas marketing just didn’t strike me as the number one priority.
-However, the job of a self-publisher is to take care of everything.
+Bear in mind the job of a self-publisher is to take care of everything.

 When I wasn’t making sales, I tried to catch up on all the things I should’ve done before the publication.
 My private blog’s readership wasn’t big, neither was it a professional enough website to promote my novel.
 So, I created an entirely new website for my book, which, unfortunately, didn’t have traffic despite the built-in SEO tools.
 (But little did I know about SEO strategy back then.
-You need to create content consistently.)
+You need to create content consistently, using relevant and high-ranking keywords.)

 While Ingram Spark and Draft2Digital are excellent distributors, it didn’t mean that people would intuitively search for my name on Google.
-It still felt incredible to be on Kindle, Apple, Barnes & Noble, but the problem was…
+My name doesn’t have a viral trigger.
+However, it still felt incredible to be on Kindle, Apple, Barnes & Noble, but the problem was…

 No one knew me.